Doctor-R1: Mastering Clinical Inquiry with Experiential Agentic Reinforcement Learning: Related Work

 \section{Related Work}

+Table~\ref{tab:model_comparison} highlights a \textbf{fundamental paradigm difference} between our agentic approach and prior medical specialized LLMs.
+This distinction is crucial as we are moving from optimizing static single-turn answers to optimizing a \textbf{dynamic multi-turn inquiry policy} that must align with the complexity of \textbf{real-world clinical interaction}.

 \paragraph{Advancements in Medical LLMs} Recent Large Language Models (LLMs) have demonstrated profound clinical knowledge, particularly in static knowledge-intensive tasks.
 Proprietary models like Med-PaLM 2~\citep{singhal2025expert} and GPT-4o~\citep{openai2024gpt4ocard} set new benchmarks by achieving expert-level performance on the \href{https://www.usmle.org}{USMLE}.
 Some specialized models focus on specific data modalities, such as unstructured clinical text~\citep{yang2022gatortronlargeclinicallanguage}, and Chinese medical corpora~\citep{zhang-etal-2023-huatuogpt, chen2024huatuogpto1medicalcomplexreasoning, chen2023bianque}.
 Parallel efforts have produced lightweight models optimized for specific downstream tasks~\citep{labrak2024biomistral, han2025medalpacaopensourcecollection, wang2024apollo}, while large-scale LLMs have been leveraged to approach physician-level diagnostic reasoning capability~\citep{chen2023meditron70bscalingmedicalpretraining, med42v2, OpenBioLLMs, zhang2024ultramedical}.
-More recently, advanced techniques like Reinforcement Learning (RL) are increasingly used for medical corpus training~\citep{zhao2024aquliamed, baichuan2025m2}.
+Conventional RL frameworks such as HuatuoGPT-o1-70B~\citep{zhang-etal-2023-huatuogpt}, FineMedLM-o1~\citep{yu2025finemedlmo1enhancingmedicalknowledge} and UltraMedical-70B~\citep{zhang2024ultramedical} are \textbf{limited to single-turn RL optimization} only for decision-making tasks.
+Test-time scaling frameworks such as Med-PRM~\citep{yun-etal-2025-medprm} and MedAdapter~\citep{shi-etal-2024-medadapter} focus primarily on decision-making ability while \textbf{overlooking patient inquiry and communication skills}.
 Despite their success in knowledge recall, these models lack the dynamic sequential decision-making for real-time patient consultations, motivating the development of more interactive systems.